-We the Future Social Justice Conference 2022
+We the Future Social Justice Conference 2024

 Hosted by Santa Rosa Junior College (SRJC) and North Bay Organizing Project (NBOP)

-This FREE virtual day-long conference aims to raise consciousness and inspire action.
+This FREE day-long conference aims to raise consciousness and inspire action.
 For those feeling the call toward political engagement, We the Future offers an opportunity to build solidarity among activists of color, working-class folks, interfaith allies, feminists, members of the LGBTQ+ community, immigrants and the undocumented, labor organizers, and environmentalists whose diverse work is united by a desire to build a more just, humane world.

 This year’s theme, “Community Power and Collaboration: Building Alliances for Land Justice,” focuses on land theft as a product of settler colonial, white supremacy impacting the trajectory of generations of Black, Indigenous, Persons of Color, globally.
 However, rather than a narrative of displacement and oppression, our conference will explore the unbroken resistance to colonialism.
 Sessions will focus on various ways indigenous people have survived in the face of oppression and attempted genocide and what that resistance can teach other allied movements against dehumanization and theft.
 Conference sessions will cover topics such as using ancestral knowledge for sustaining a relationship with the land, languages, and traditions as well as discussions of equitable access to healthcare and education.
 Together, we will analyze current movements, proposals, and land use policies with a critical lens towards land justice.
 There will be opportunities to learn about current calls for land justice, and land back coalition building, as well as efforts to steward the land and support environmental education.